 Concrete in RCC: Concrete is an artificial stone produced from mixing cement, fine aggregate and coarse aggregate.
 In RCC, it provides compressive strength to structure and protect steel from weathering impact.

 Steel in RCC: Different grade of steel is used in RCC as per design calculation of structure.
-Using deformed mild steel bar increase bonding between concrete and steel.
+Using deformed mild steel bars increase bonding between concrete and steel.

 Cost: RCC is more economical than steel.

-Maintenance: It has low maintenance cost with long service life.
+Maintenance: It has a low maintenance cost with long service life.

-Disadvantage of RCCConcrete takes time for developing its strength.
-That is why RCC structure needs more time to build than steel structure.
+Concrete takes time for developing its strength.
+That is why RCC structure needs more time to build than a steel structure.
 It also needs formwork for casting that is also time-consuming.

-Producing RCC member involves various operation such as mixing, placing, vibrating and curing.
-If these operations aren't handled properly, poor quality structure can be produced.
+Producing RCC members involves various operation such as mixing, placing, vibrating and curing.
+If these operations aren’t handled properly, a poor quality structure can be produced.

 RCC member contains steel inside it.
 It can hamper the structure quality if not placed properly.